Table of Contents

 Around the world, young people ages 15 to 24 accounted for two of every five new HIV infections in 2011.
 An estimated 1.6 billion adolescents and young people – the largest group ever – are currently living with HIV.
 Young women aged 15 to 24 are infected at twice the rate as young men the same age.

-In the US, the Centers for Disease Control and Prevention (CDC) report that young people ages 13 to 29 account for 39 percent of all new HIV infections in the U.S. – more than any other age group.
-In 2009, 46 percent of high school students in the United States reported having had sexual intercourse.
+In the US, the Centers for Disease Control and Prevention (CDC) reports that young people ages 13 to 29 accounted for over a quarter of all new HIV infections in the US in 2010.
+Yet only four in ten youth know they are infected.
+A study conducted in 2009 showed that almost half of high school students in the United States reported having had sexual intercourse.
 Of these, over a third said they did not use a condom during their last sexual encounter and only about one in five has ever been tested for HIV despite recommendations for routine testing.
-These alarming statistics remind parents that they cannot afford to avoid talking with their children about HIV.
+These statistics serve as a serious reminder to parents that they cannot afford to avoid talking with their children about HIV.
 For more information, see The Well Project's Article on HIV Risk and Teens.

 Children and teenagers find out about HIV from all sorts of places: TV, radio, friends, newspapers, magazines, and the Internet.
 Talking with your children about HIV is an opportunity to provide them with facts and correct any myths or incorrect information they may have picked up outside the home.
 It is also a chance to develop an open and honest relationship with your children.